bagasta/backend-langchain/README.md

 - For the `spreadsheet` tool, `GOOGLE_APPLICATION_CREDENTIALS` must point to a Google service-account JSON.
 Optionally set `SPREADSHEET_ID` to avoid passing the sheet ID in every request; worksheet names are matched case-insensitively and default to the first sheet when omitted.
 Set `SPREADSHEET_TIMEOUT` (seconds) to limit request time and surface logs if Google API calls hang.
-- For Gmail tools, set `GMAIL_TOKEN_PATH` and `GMAIL_CLIENT_SECRETS_PATH` to your OAuth token and client secrets files.
-Provide
+- For Gmail tools, you can now drop your OAuth files in a project folder instead of using absolute paths:
+  - Preferred: place `credentials.json` (client secrets) and optionally `token.json` under `./.credentials/gmail/`.
+  - Or set `GMAIL_CREDENTIALS_DIR` (or `CREDENTIALS_DIR` + `/gmail`) to point elsewhere; defaults to `./.credentials/gmail`.
+  - You can still override paths via `GMAIL_CLIENT_SECRETS_PATH` and `GMAIL_TOKEN_PATH`.
+  - If neither is set, the backend also falls back to `GOOGLE_APPLICATION_CREDENTIALS` for locating `credentials.json`.
-  `GMAIL_REDIRECT_URI` for OAuth callbacks and override `GMAIL_SCOPES` to customize API permissions.
-When an agent is created with Gmail tools, the API returns an `auth_urls.gmail` link that users can visit to grant access.
+  - Set `GMAIL_REDIRECT_URI` for OAuth callbacks and override `GMAIL_SCOPES` to customize API permissions.
+  When an agent is created with Gmail tools, the API returns an `auth_urls.gmail` link users can visit to grant access.
+After the first OAuth flow, `token.json` will be created/used automatically.

+### Gmail OAuth callback

+- The backend exposes an OAuth callback endpoint at `/oauth/gmail/callback`.
+- Configure `GMAIL_REDIRECT_URI` to point to it (e.g., `http://localhost:8000/oauth/gmail/callback`).
+- After visiting the `auth_urls.gmail` link, Google redirects back to this endpoint and the server saves the token to `token.json` under your credentials directory.

 ## Setup
 ```bash